Double font size

 Pinpoint your competitive advantage

-Now you’ve completed the first three steps, it’s time to analyse your findings to determine your competitive advantage.
+Now you’ve completed the first two steps, it’s time to analyse your findings to determine your competitive advantage.
 This could either be focused around a particular strength you’ve identified and how you can leverage it.
 Or it could be about harnessing an opportunity that comes with pinpointing a weakness or threat.
 Once you’ve worked out exactly what your competitive advantage is, make sure your brand strategy is focused around it and that you’ve got a clear plan of action in place for actioning any changes that need to take place.

 What’s certain is that your market can, and will, continually shift.
 So if you’re not regularly scoping out your competition then you likely won’t be aware of any opportunities or threats posed to your organisation until it’s too late.